-Appropriate housing and accommodation is significant, of the autistic adults responding, 75% lived with their parents, compared with 16% of disabled people generally.
+Appropriate housing and accommodation is a significant issue.
+Of the autistic adults responding to a survey, 75% lived with their parents, compared with 16% of disabled people generally.
 There could be lots of different reasons for this figure, including if responders were younger or still in education.
 These are new figures and we will keep looking at future publications.
 There are other autism-related figures in the data, but because they were only answered by small number of people, the findings should be treated with more caution (National Autistic Society, 2021).